mesh-adaptation/mesh-adaptation.github.io/docs/source/index.rst

 Welcome to the documentation for Animate and Goalie!
 ====================================================

-Goalie provides metric-based goal-oriented mesh adaptation functionality to the Python-based finite element library `Firedrake <http://www.firedrakeproject.org/>`__.
-The 'y' is silent, so its pronunciation is identical to 'Proteus' - the ancient Greek god of the constantly changing surface of the sea.
+**Animate** is a package which provides anisotropic mesh adaptation functionality for the Python-based finite element library `Firedrake <http://www.firedrakeproject.org/>`__.
+Given an initial mesh, the user defines a Riemannian metric field (or simply 'metric'), which provides the 'optimal mesh concept', i.e. a 'blueprint' for what adapted meshes will look like.
+Animate can then be used to transform the initial mesh into an adapted mesh, making use of the metric to guide the transformations.

 .. rubric:: Mathematical background